ShanechiLab/WiCAT/README.md

 # WiCAT

-WiCAT is a compact public release for cross-subject modeling of widefield calcium imaging movies.
+WiCAT is a compact public release for cross-subject modeling of brain widefield calcium imaging movies.
 This repository focuses on loading pretrained WiCAT encoders and fitting a lightweight behavioral regression decoder on top of the frozen representation.